 - After that, the decision about whether or not to go lower is less clear.

-The choice of which antihypertensive medication to use will depend on doctor and patient preference, as the benefits of treatment are due to the lowering of blood pressure rather than which drug is used.
+The choice of which blood pressure medication to use will depend on doctor and patient preference, as the benefits of treatment are due to the lowering of blood pressure rather than which drug is used.

 Which antihypertensive drug is best for older people?

-The usual first-line medication choices are diuretics, calcium antagonists, angiotensin receptor antagonists, and angiotensin-converting enzyme (ACE) inhibitors.
-Beta blockers may be used in patients with coronary heart disease, abnormal heart rhythms or heart failure.
+The usual first-line medication choices are diuretics, calcium channel blockers, angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor antagonists.
+Beta blockers may be used in patients with coronary heart disease, abnormal heart rhythms such as atrial fibrillation or congestive heart failure.
 Combination drug preparations are also useful to avoid having to take multiple drugs.

 If your blood pressure is not well controlled, it is important to consult your doctor – whatever your age – or you have an increased risk of experiencing a complication such as a heart attack, stroke, congestive heart failure, kidney failure and of developing an aortic aneurysm.